in28minutes/spring-boot-master-class/README.md

 ### Introduction

 Spring Boot has a lot of magic going for it.
+Developing applications with it is cool and fun.

 Developing applications with it is cool and fun.